 Our guide to selling property at auction

-Auctions can be suitable for all types of property, including vacant residential and commercial properties, tenanted/investment properties, land/development opportunities, garage blocks and freehold ground rents.
+Auctions can be suitable for all types of property, including vacant residential, commercial & mixed-use properties, tenanted/investment properties, land/development opportunities, garage blocks and freehold ground rents.

 Start with a FREE auction appraisal